Jury at Kim Potter trial deliberates 3rd day without verdict

 Associated Press

-MINNEAPOLIS (AP) — A jury pushed toward the end of its third day of deliberations Wednesday at the trial of a suburban Minneapolis police officer who shot and killed Black motorist Daunte Wright, with no hint of its progress and the Christmas holiday looming.
+MINNEAPOLIS (AP) — A jury pushed through its third day of deliberations with no verdict Wednesday at the trial of a suburban Minneapolis police officer who shot and killed Black motorist Daunte Wright.

 Potter, who is white, said she meant to use her Taser on Wright rather than her gun.
 She is charged with first- and second-degree manslaughter.
 If convicted of the most serious charge, Potter, 49, would face a sentence of about seven years under state guidelines, though prosecutors have said they will seek more.

-The judge has ordered that the mostly white jury be sequestered during deliberations — meaning they remain under the court’s supervision in an undisclosed hotel and cannot return home until they have reached a verdict or the judge has determined they can’t reach one.
+The judge has ordered that the mostly white jury be sequestered during deliberations — meaning the jurors remain under the court’s supervision in an undisclosed hotel and cannot return home until they have reached a verdict or the judge has determined they can’t reach one.

 However, Chu told jurors at the start of the trial that they would have time off on Christmas Eve and over the Christmas weekend.
 She has not indicated that she would change that plan if deliberations were ongoing.